 If you have a talent for fixing things, please consider volunteering at this Seedy Saturday’s Repair Cafe.
 Contact SeedRougeRiver at gmail.com for more information!

-Join Verdigrow on Saturday October 21, 2017 1-3 pm, in bringing a Taste of Canada to the Community Garden in Neilson Park in north east Scarborough (off Neilson Rd south of Finch Ave).
-We’ll be bringing in a variety of native species to expand and revamp an existing garden area — with a culinary twist — every species added to these beds will be edible!
-You can find out more about the individual plants and their uses in traditional and modern cooking here once the new garden is complete.
+On Saturday October 21, 2017 Verdigrow helped to bring a Taste of Canada to the Community Garden in Neilson Park in north east Scarborough (off Neilson Rd south of Finch Ave).
+We supplied a variety of native species to expand and revamp an existing garden area — with a culinary twist — every species added to these beds is edible!
+You can find out more about the individual plants and their uses in traditional and modern cooking located in the Taste Garden by clicking the link.

-Volunteers are welcome to assist in planting the Taste garden or just enjoy touring the existing community garden.
+Volunteers assisted in planting the Taste garden and enjoyed touring the existing community garden.
+We’ll be back in the spring to spruce up the bed.
 Don’t forget to bring your favourite gardening tool and dress for the weather if you want to be part of bringing this patch of nature to Malvern!

-The Malvern Food Security Table and 42 Voices will be holding a concurrent Harvest Festival in Neilson House adjacent to the garden, complete with face painting for the younger set!
-Come and enjoy some of the harvest made into delicious soup, breads, and more.
+The Malvern Food Security Table and 42 Voices held a concurrent Harvest Festival in Neilson House adjacent to the garden, complete with face painting for the younger set, and some of the harvest was made into delicious soup, breads, and more.